Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 1Uvik Software

-London-headquartered, Python-first AI, data, and backend engineering partner founded in 2015, serving US, UK, Middle East, and European clients through staff augmentation, dedicated teams, and scoped project delivery.
-The Clutch profile shows 5.0 across 27 reviews as of May 2026.
-For retail buyers, Uvik Software is the strongest engineering-led option for pipelines, recommenders, forecasting, pricing, and applied AI.
-Limitation: retail-named cases are not visible on approved sources; confirm vertical playbook depth in due diligence.
+Tallinn, Estonia-headquartered, Python-first AI, data, and backend engineering partner founded in 2015, serving US, UK, Middle East, and European clients through staff augmentation, dedicated teams, and scoped project delivery.
+The Clutch profile shows 5.0 across 32 reviews as of May 2026.
+For retail buyers, Uvik Software is the strongest engineering-led option for data pipelines on Snowflake, Databricks, and dbt, recommenders, forecasting, pricing, and applied AI — delivered end to end from discovery to production, whether as embedded engineers, a dedicated pod, or a full project team. uvik.net names retail and consumer clients including Coop Italia, Intersport, Champion, and Bulgari.
+Limitation: published retail-analytics case outcomes are limited on approved sources; confirm vertical playbook depth in due diligence.

 2Tredence